Music of the Foreign Legion

-The Music of the Foreign Legion (Musique de la Légion étrangère, MLE), formerly known as the Principal Music of the Foreign Legion (Musique principale de la Légion étrangère) is a Military band of the French Foreign Legion.
+The Music of the Foreign Legion (Musique de la Légion étrangère, MLE), formerly known as the Principal Music of the Foreign Legion (Musique principale de la Légion étrangère) is a military band of the French Foreign Legion.

-French or Foreign, musicians or not, they all volunteer for the Legion and receive, first, basic military training within the 4th Foreign Regiment, then are either assigned to a line regiment or the 1st Foreign Regiment.
-The band is the only military band in the world formed of both French and foreign nationals, composed of Legionnaire Musicians.
+French or foreign, musicians or not, they all volunteer for the Legion and receive, first, basic military training within the 4th Foreign Regiment, then are either assigned to a line regiment or the 1st Foreign Regiment.

 History

 The History of Foreign Legion Music commenced with the creation of the Foreign Legion by King Louis Philippe I in 1831.
 Legionnaires Musicians were regrouped at the corps of a common formation.

 The Music Band maintains till the present the usage of the Turkish crescent ("Chapeau chinois"), an Ottoman music instrument of Turkish origin.
 This leather pavilion adorned by small bells, progressively abandoned during the 19th century by most of the military music units, was conserved by the Legion which decorated it with horsehair, in reference to an old Muslim custom adopted by the regiments of Africa: the horsehair underneath the combatant rider was a sign of courage.
 Exposed in front the tent of the chief qaid, they became the symbol of command.
 The music of the Foreign Legion is distinguished also by the usage of Fifes, heir to the Swiss traditions of old times and the low beat of the snare drums.

 The Music of the Legion also conserves another tradition from the disbanded Hohenlohe Regiment.
 In 1830, this regiment, ancestor of the Legion paraded at a slow cadence: 88 military steps/minute against 120 for other units.
 It is this unique cadence which confers a majestic and powerful symbol not just for the Music of the Foreign Legion but for the Legion as a whole.

 During 1831, the number of musicians was regulated by the military habits of the time: one director of music, one bandmaster, a drum major and 28 musicians.

 Numerous years of supporting work and persisting efforts put this formation in a dignified state of production.
 However, the Legionnaires often hailed from regions in Europe were music reigned.
 Eventually, despite the modest means of existence, the music of the Legion has been remarked and renowned for its musical qualities.

 Towards 1860, the band reached 40 musicians.
 The music was accordingly directed by Wilhem who composed, from 16 imposed measures (mesures imposes) on French regiments, the march of the Foreign Legion, the Le Boudin.

 At the end of 1887, a string Instruments orchestra was created.
 The sorting arrangements of popular themes, and renowned opera environments composed the first repertory.

 At the declaration of the World War I, in 1914, the music was dissolved and the forming Legionnaires filled the ranks of combat units in order to enlarge the combatant ranks.
 However, as soon as peace prevailed again, the music was reformed.